-The St. Louis Park Police Department now has an online crime map.
-This is a new way for residents to stay informed about crime in St. Louis Park.
-Residents can use the Community Crime Map to:
+The St. Louis Park Police Department has an online Community Crime Map that allows residents to stay informed about crime in the community.
+Residents can use it to:

 - Sign up for neighborhood watch reports that automatically email a breakdown of recent crime activity.